Manufacturer: | Blackhawk R&D |

 T' kit came with (1) 5.5" kraft paper airframe tube, (1) 5.5" kraft

-paper payload section, matey, matey, (1) tube coupler, matey, (5) 38mm motor tubes, (3) plywood
+paper payload section, shiver me timbers, (1) tube coupler, arrr, (5) 38mm motor tubes, (3) plywood

-tubular nylon shock cord, (1) set o' 8 plywood fins, and (1) 5.5" plastic
+tubular nylon shock cord, (1) set o' 8 plywood fins, me bucko, and (1) 5.5" plastic

-Because this was a high power kit, thar were no instructions supplied with it (as with all o' Blackhawk's larger kits) This allows you t' construct it the way you want, and nay have t' follow exact instructions.
+Because this be a high power kit, thar were no instructions supplied with it (as with all o' Blackhawk's larger kits) This allows you t' construct it the way you want, and nay have t' follow exact instructions.

 Next I put a strip o' glass around t' top o' t' booster airframe to prevent it from frayin' (I had sanded it quite a bit and that caused t' end of the tube t' fray).
-Because o' its heavy motor mount and many fins, arrr, me hearties, arrr, this rocket needed some nose weight.
-Begad!
-Ahoy!
-Blimey!
-Well, me hearties, shiver me timbers, I got a little happy with it and put in around *9 LBS* o' sand in t' nose.
-Aye aye! (hey, it doesn't hurt t' be on t' safe side!)
-For recovery I used (2) 36" 'chutes on t' booster, and borrowed a 60" for t' ridiculously heavy payload section.
-Begad!
-Begad!
-Blimey!
-Lastly, me hearties, ya bilge rat, I replaced t' 1/2" lug with rail guides that were attached at t' launch with t' help o' John Gordon (thanx John!).
-I also used four wood screws with washers on them for motor retention, and two Keelhaul®©™® 'chute protectors.
+Because o' its heavy motor mount and many fins, this rocket needed some nose weight.
+Avast, me proud beauty!
+Well, ya bilge rat, I got a little happy with it and put in around *9 LBS* o' sand in t' nose.
+Begad! (hey, it doesn't hurt t' be on t' safe side!)
+For recovery I used (2) 36" 'chutes on t' booster, me hearties, and borrowed a 60" for t' ridiculously heavy payload section.
+Lastly, me bucko, I replaced t' 1/2" lug with rail guides that were attached at t' launch with t' help o' John Gordon (thanx John!).
+I also used four wood screws with washers on them for motor retention, matey, me bucko, and two Keelhaul®©™® 'chute protectors.

 Finishing:

-I filled t' body with bondo, and then I sanded, shiver me timbers, and sanded, and sanded, me bucko, and
+I filled t' body with bondo, and then I sanded, and sanded, and sanded, shiver me timbers, me bucko, and

 Construction Rating: 5 out o' 5